lakshmi-intechcode/jng_instr_folder/3_comp_sci/CS2_sorts_search/README.md

 ### Learning Objectives
 ***Students Will Be Able To...***

-* Reverse a string without using the `reverse` method
+* Diagram the Binary Search and Linear Search concepts
 * Pseudo Code the two sorting algorithms

 ---